Background & Solution

 Solution

-We will attack this problem from the youth up.
+World Fit attacks the issue of obesity starting with the younger members of our society.
 All of the approximately 7,000 Olympians and Paralympians across the country will be recruited to adopt a school and speak annually to its students about the importance of physical fitness activities and a healthier lifestyle.
-They will encourage the students to participate in the World Fit Walk, held each spring on campus, where the students, teachers and family walk daily for 6 weeks.
-They will direct students into organized Olympic sports programs, and encourage them to recruit their teachers, parents and siblings into doing more physical activity.
-We believe the children can be influential in their parents’ lifestyle choices.
-If this program reaches its potential size in the United States, between ten and fifteen million young Americans will be reached with a personal inspirational message from an Olympian or Paralympian every year.
-The impact of this could be significant.
-Our hope is that the six-week World Fit Walk and the ongoing social networking program on line will promote a continuing commitment to physical activity
+They will encourage the students to participate in the World Fit Walk each spring when students, teachers and families walk daily for six weeks.
+Olympians and Paralympians also encourage students to recruit their teachers, parents and siblings to engage in more physical activity.
+We believe children can be influential in their parents’ lifestyle choices.
+If this program reaches its potential size in the United States, between ten and fifteen million young Americans will be touched with a personal inspirational message from an Olympian or Paralympian each year.
+Our hope is that the six-week World Fit Walk will promote a continuing commitment to physical activity